nicodax/gn3_t2052/commands.md

 / # vi /etc/dhcp/dhcpd.conf
 ```

 copy the content of /dhcpd/dhcpd.conf in /etc/dhcp/dhcd.conf.
-The line ```option domain-name-servers 192.168.0.1;``` will be usefull later on, as will the other commented lines
+The commented line ```option domain-name-servers 192.168.0.1;``` will be usefull later on

 run the configuration file to start the DHCP server :